Cal Poly Mustangs men's soccer

 The Cal Poly Mustangs men's soccer program represents the Cal Poly Mustangs of California Polytechnic State University in men's soccer at the NCAA Division I level.
-Like most teams from Cal Poly, they play in the Big West Conference.
+Starting in 2026, the Mustangs will play as men's soccer affiliates of the Pac-12 Conference under the terms of a men's soccer alliance between the Pac-12 and Cal Poly's primary home of the Big West Conference.
 Since becoming eligible in the mid-1990s, Cal Poly has appeared in 3 NCAA Division I men's soccer tournaments, most recently in 2015.

 The Mustangs, coached by Oige Kennedy, play at Mustang Memorial Field Presented by Dignity Health French Hospital Medical Center (capacity of 11,075) on the campus of the California Polytechnic State University.